schneider-simon/uva-software-evolution/src/series2/readme.md

 # Clone detection

-We use an approach that uses the AST to detect code clones, what is a valid method of clone detection according to [Koschke, 2008].
+We use an approach that uses the AST to detect code clones, as described by [Koschke, 2008].

 ## What code types do we detect

+In order to detect software clones, we have to know what clones are and what type of clones exist.
+There multiple types of clones, some can be detected with a code analysis tool and others require code execution.

-We did some research on what the differences in the clone types are.
-According to [Roy, Cordy, 2007], the difference is:
+We are using Rascal for the detection tool and only want to apply static code analysis.
+According to [Roy, Cordy, 2007], the clones types for static code analysis are:

-- Type 1 clones: The code fragments are identical, except for variations in whitespace and comments.
+- Type 1 clones: The code fragments are identical, except for variations in white space and comments.
 - Type 2 clones: The code fragments are structurally and syntactically identical, except variations are allowed in identifiers, literals, types, layout and comments.
 - Type 3 clones: The code fragments are copied with further modifications.
 Statements can be altered in addition to variations in identifiers, literals, types, layout and comments.

-If we apply this on an AST.
+Our tool focuses on all these types of clones with an AST clone detection approach.
+So, what do these types of clones mean to us.
+An AST is a tree structure of the code, so we are going to compare nodes instead of code fragments.
+Source-code can be displayed in an AST structure as follows:

 ![Problem](./docs/prob2.jpg)

-Than (where the symbol == means comparing nodes without looking at the sub-nodes):
+Than we can define clones like this (where the symbol == means comparing nodes without looking at the sub-nodes):

 - Type 1 clone:  ```node 6 == node 9```,  ```node 7 == node 10``` and ```node 2 == node 4```  then node 2 is a type 1 clone of node 4,  node 6 is a type 1 clone of node 9,  node 7 is a type 1 clone of node 10.
 - Type 2 clone: Node  ```node 9 == node 10``` where identifiers, literals, types, and layout are removed.
 Then node 9 is a type 2 clone of node 10.